 - Literature reviews and various reading assignments to familiarize yourself with background of assigned country and research project.

-- Student work on-site (in-country) will last approximately 8 weeks and coincide with the summer sessions of U.S. colleges and universities.
+- Student work (in-country or virtual) will last approximately 8 weeks and coincide with the summer sessions of U.S. colleges and universities.

 A symposium is held in the fall at Rhodes in which students present the findings from their summer research.
 A reflection paper and journal style article are also required for completion of program.
 Optional conference presentation opportunities are also available.